 Progress monitoring options are varied, ranging from real-time formative feedback to a student growth tracker, which allows teachers to track student progress by standard.
 The teacher dashboard lets teachers see student work upon submission, and teachers can manually or automatically send grades and narrative feedback in response.

 In a crowded genre, Formative stands out with its wealth of question or content types and excellent options for individualized feedback.
 The ability for teachers to see their students' learning progress in real time is invaluable and allows teachers to intervene and guide student learning before students are too far into a concept.
 Because of the browser-based platform, it works on any device, making it adaptable to a lot of different learning scenarios.

-There's a remarkable amount of scaffolding here, both for students and for teachers.
-Students will love how easy it is to use the tool, no matter which device they have in hand, and teachers will love how the features for assignment creation, distribution, and feedback are all thoughtfully designed to be approachable and highly user-friendly.
-The gallery of premade assignments is especially game-changing; the sample assignments cover a range of topics and uses, and they can inspire teachers across disciplines to come up with ways to use this tool in particular and formative assessment strategies in general.
-Keep in mind, though, that Formative won't transform your teaching on its own.
-Like any assessment tool, this site's learning potential is only as good as the teacher behind it, so it's up to the teacher to design thoughtful assessments that demand meaningful engagement and thoughtful feedback.
-Luckily, there's a lot of guidance here to help teachers do just that.
+There's a remarkable opportunity for scaffolding here.
+Teachers can provide as many resources as they wish to support student learning.
+Students will love how easy it is to use the tool, no matter which device they have in hand, and teachers will love how the features for assignment creation, distribution, and feedback are all thoughtfully designed with the end user in mind.
+The library of high-quality premade assignments will help time-strapped teachers get off the ground quickly, but they'll have to spend some time curating the activities that best fit their students' needs.
+As with any tool, this site's learning potential is only as good as the teacher behind it, so it's up to instructors to design thoughtful lessons that demand meaningful engagement, feature a lot of variety, and generate thoughtful feedback.
+Luckily, there's a lot of guidance available to help teachers do just that.